xrsheffield/website-1/content/events/speed-dating-event.md

   town: 11 Napier Street
   postcode: S11 8HA
 ---
-### South Yorkshire Climate Alliance 'Speed Dating' Event

-** Get ready to meet like-minded individuals passionate about tackling climate change at the South Yorkshire Climate Alliance Speed Dating Event **
+### South Yorkshire Climate Alliance Speed Dating Event

 Join us for an exciting evening of speed dating with a twist!
 The South Yorkshire Climate Alliance is hosting a fun and interactive event where you can meet like-minded individuals who are passionate about tackling climate change.
 Don't miss out on this opportunity to connect with individuals and groups who share your commitment to creating a sustainable future!